The 4 General Option Positions

 No associated resources to download.

-This scenario, however, doesn't provide the trader with a profit since the seven 90 premium still needs to be recouped.
+This scenario, however, doesn't provide the trader with a profit since the 7.90 premium still needs to be recouped.